Gleethos/neureka/src/main/java/neureka/backend/api/README.md

-**Note:** *The name should adhere to snake- or camel-case as well as only contain letters, digits and underscores so that it can be used as variable or method identifier when using it for dynamic code compilation...*
+**Note:** *The name should adhere to snake- or camel-case as well as only contain letters, digits and underscores so that it can be used as variable or method identifier.
+This is important for when using it for dynamic code compilation...*

 ---